VzBoT3D/VzBoT-Vz330/Assemblies BOM and STL/PrintHeads/Vz-Print Head Alu-CF/MGN7 version/README.md

 ## MGN7C is an optional thing.
-It only requires an adapter plate, and the rest of instructions are the as MGN9.
+It only requires an adapter plate, and the rest of instructions are the same as MGN9.
 So you can go in the MGN9 section for that.
 ### The adapter can be purchased from F3D store.